How Much Is A Referral Fee In Real Estate? What Brokers, Teams, And TCs Need To Know

 Typically, the real estate agent or broker who receives the referred client pays the referral fee from their commission after closing the transaction.

-The typical realtor receives approximately one-quarter of their income from real estate referral fees, highlighting their importance.
+The typical Realtor receives approximately one-quarter of their income from real estate referral fees, highlighting their importance.

 An example of referral fees